 - Meet with a national scholarships advisor at least three times to review drafts of your essays

 - Meet with your support team to discuss your essays

 - Schedule and complete your language evaluation (if needed)

 - Complete your online Fulbright application, including uploading transcripts, affiliation letter, and any other supplemental materials; print out and show to national scholarships advisor

-- *We will be in touch by mid-August to tell you when during the 2nd or 3rd week of September your interview will be held.
+- *We will be in touch by the end of August to tell you when during the 1st or 2nd week of September your interview will be held.
 Please note that we need to accommodate our committee members' schedules, so you may have to miss class or ask off of work if they conflict with your interview.
 If you have any inflexible commitments during this week, you must let the National Scholarships Office know well in advance.

-- Campus Deadline: Submit your complete application through Fulbright’s application system; the application goes to the National Scholarships office, not to the Fulbright office.
+- Campus Deadline (Aug.
+21, 2022): Submit your complete application through Fulbright’s application system; the application goes to the National Scholarships office, not to the Fulbright office.

 - Campus interviews

 - Final Campus Deadline: Submit your final application through Fulbright’s Embark system.